3a1/Evelion/README.md

 ## How To Use

+This cheat is made for 8684 steam build.
 To run this cheat, you'll need download source code and install [Visual Studio](https://visualstudio.microsoft.com/) on your computer and basic knowledge how to compile it.
 If you want to bypass gameguard you'll need use VMprotect or other protector to change file signature.

 It's compilable in Visual Studio 2022.